Bayesian Clustering for Continuous-Time Hidden Markov Models: Real example: Health surveillance of COPD patients

 \section{Real example: Health surveillance of COPD patients}

-Our real example relates to healthcare surveillance for the chronic condition COPD in greater Montreal, Qu\'{e}bec, Canada.
+Our real health trajectories example relates to healthcare surveillance for the chronic condition COPD in greater Montreal, Qu\'{e}bec, Canada.
 In 1998, a 25\% random sample was drawn from the registry of the R\'{e}gie de l'assurance maladie du Qu\'{e}bec (RAMQ, the Qu\'{e}bec provincial health authority) with a residential postal code in the census metropolitan area of Montreal.
-At the start of every following year, 25\% of those who were born in, or moved to, Montreal within the previous year were sampled to maintain a representative cohort.
-Follow-up ended when people died or changed their residential address to outside of Montreal.
-This administrative database includes outpatient diagnoses and procedures submitted through RAMQ billing claims, and procedures and diagnoses from inpatient claims.
-All data are linked through an anonymized version of the RAMQ number.
+Subsequently at each year, a 25\% random sample of residents new to Montreal within the previous year were sampled to maintain the representative cohort.
+If people died or changed their residential address outside of Montreal, the follow-up was ended.
+The data include outpatient diagnoses and procedures submitted through RAMQ billing claims, and procedures and diagnoses from inpatient claims.
+Using established case-definitions based on medical diagnostic codes \citep{blais2014quebec,lix2018canadian}, 76,888 COPD patients were enrolled with an incident event occurring after a minimum of two years at risk with no events.
+Patients were followed from January 1998, starting from the time of their first diagnosis, until December 2014.
+Physicians only observed these patients during medical visits, which occurred when patients chose to interact with the healthcare system, and at which information, including the number of prescribed medications, is collected.
+However, as this information was only available for patients with drug insurance, we restrict the cohort to patients over 65 years old with COPD, as prescription data are available for all of these patients.